faanross/faanross.github.io/content/posts/post-1.md

 # Introduction

+Hello, friend.
+Glad you're here, are you ready to have fun and learn some terrificly badass treat hunting action?
+Thought so.

+{{< figure src="/img/poe.gif" title="" class="custom-figure" >}}

 In this course we'll learn how to threat hunt both classical and reflective DLL-injected C2 implants.
 We'll do so from 3 approaches: memory forensics, log analysis + UEBA, and traffic analysis.
 The entire course is practically-oriented, meaning that we'll learn by doing.
 I'll sprinkle in a tiny bit of theory just so we are on the same page re: C2 frameworks and DLL-injection attacks; and in case you wanted to dig in deeper I provide extensive references throughout this document.

 In case you're new and a little trepidated...